 here are many benefits to spaying your dog.
-With this procedure done, you won't have to worry about your pup going into heat every three weeks.
+With this procedure, you won't have to worry about your pup going into heat every three weeks.

 Furthermore, studies have shown that you can increase her life expectancy by spaying and decreasing her chance of future diseases, including breast cancer and uterine infections.

-With all of the benefits of spaying your female dog, it's essential to consider the possible complications once you have decided.
+With all the benefits of spaying your female dog, it's essential to consider the possible complications once you have decided.

 A condition will make the incision site red and hot to the touch.
 It could also cause the incision site to ooze blood or puss.